CodeEagle22/SIRITVIS/README.md

 ## 🛠 Installation

-Attention: SIRITVIS is designed to run on Python 3.10, it has been fully tested under these conditions.
-We recommend installing a new (conda) environment using Python 3.10.10 for optimal compatibility and performance.
+Attention: SIRITVIS is specifically tailored for operation on Python 3.10, and its visualization capabilities are optimized for Python notebooks.
+Extensive testing has been conducted under these specifications.
+For the best compatibility and performance, we advise setting up a fresh (conda) environment utilizing Python 3.10.10.

 The package can be installed via pip: